ksmin23/mcp-vertex-ai-retail-search-server/README.md

-# Vertex AI Search for Retail MCP Server
+# Vertex AI Search for Commerce MCP Server

-This project is a Model Context Protocol (MCP) server example that provides the [Vertex AI Search for Retail](https://cloud.google.com/retail) API from Google Cloud as a tool, using [FastMCP](https://github.com/fastmcp/fastmcp-py).
+This project is a Model Context Protocol (MCP) server example that provides the [Vertex AI Search for Commerce](https://cloud.google.com/retail) API from Google Cloud as a tool, using [FastMCP](https://github.com/fastmcp/fastmcp-py).

 Through this server, an AI agent can search a product catalog using natural language queries.

 ## Key Features

 -   Lightweight MCP server based on FastMCP
--   Provides Vertex AI Search for Retail product search functionality (`search_products`)
+-   Provides Vertex AI Search for Commerce product search functionality (`search_products`)
 -   Easy setup using a `.env` file

 ## Prerequisites